jtpio/pydata-paris-2025/index.md

 ---

-# Lightweight Jupyter Frontend running in the browser
+# Lightweight Jupyter running in the browser

 - ✅ can be hosted as a static website
 - ✅ no need to install Python and other packages on the user machine